cyoon1729/cyoon1729/README.md

 ### Hi there 👋
 Hi!
-My name is Chris Yoon, and I am a 2nd year undergraduate at Columbia University studying Computer Science!
-I am particularly passionate about **distributed systems** and **machine learning systems & infrastructure.**
+My name is Chris Yoon, and I am a 3rd year undergraduate at Columbia University studying Computer Science!
+I am particularly passionate about software systems.

 I also do research at Columbia University, where I’ve been building software systems for debugging behavior of data-points in large-scale ML training.